joaomelo/hot-collection/README.md

 As an independent solo developer i find myself somewhat obsessed by solutions that reduce the amount of repeated code I have do produce.
 In this regard Firestore is awesome.
 It is fast, reliable, well documented and easy to use.
 Even so, since Firebase is designed for a broad spectrum of use cases, i see myself repeating some infrastructure code to manage data between web apps.

-This package aims to encapsulate this approach in a single class of data management that can make a developer life easily when interacting with Firestore.
+This package aims to encapsulate this approach in a single class for data management objects that can make a developer life easily when interacting with Firestore.
 The goal is to help fellow developers focus more on business and less in technology.

 # Usage

-The library provides a HotCollection class.
-When as instance is created it manages a Firestore collection adapted to the options provided.
-The class provides method to manipulate data and subscribe to data changes.
+The library provides the `HotCollection` class.
+Each of it instances are capable to manage a Firestore collection.
+The class provides methods to read and manipulate data.

 ## Getting Started